Monday, November 21, 2011

 He is what’s best for me.

-How can I be so confident in His love, you ask.
-The reason is Jesus Christ.
-He was God’s only son; A man like us, who lived on earth, but without sin.
-He lived a perfect life among imperfect people to teach them God’s love.
-Then, as the ultimate example, he poured out his life through death on a cross.
-He died the most horrific and gruesome death ever known to man to pay for the sins of the world.
+Jesus Christ was born of a sinful human and lived a perfect life among imperfect people to teach them God’s love.
+Then, as the ultimate example and necessary sacrifice, he poured out his life through death on a cross.
+This was God’s plan for reconciling the world to Himself.
+He died the most horrific and gruesome death ever known in order to pay for the disobedience of God's people.
 You see God loves us so much that he provided a way for our relationship with Him to be restored completely, forever.

-I haven’t always had this glow of contentment, but I’m thankful that God has wooed me in such a way that my heart is now falling more in love with him who first loved me.
-The glow is the outflow of that love and affection.
-So, that’s how I explain "the glow."
-I pray it will be evident in increasing measures in the years to come.
+I haven’t always had this glow of contentment, but I’m thankful that God has wooed me in such a way that my heart is now falling more in love with him...who loved and pursued me first.
+The glow you see is the overflow of that love and affection.
+I’m experiencing the romance of a God who loves me more than any man is capable of here on earth.
+I am fulfilling my purpose in displaying his complete sufficiency.

 Friday, October 21, 2011